-'''

-\begin{document}

-\Covers{front-cover}

-...

-'''

-'''

-...

-\Covers{back-cover}

-\end{document}
+\begin{document} \Covers{front-cover} \Covers{back-cover} \end{document}

-'''

-I also then include a call to the revised \EOC macro after including each chapter, frontmatter, and backmatter file (the title-pages file already contained a call \EOC).
+I also then include a call to the revised \EOC macro after including each chapter, frontmatter, and backmatter file (title-pages.tex already contained a call to \EOC).

-3 Flexible layout out a photo album
+4 Flexible layout of a photo album

-This past year I decided to print a dozen of so copies of an album of old photos to distribute to family members.
-The photos had been pulled from several photos albums of a deceased parent that were broken up and various photos of individuals sent to the individual or a family member of the individual.
-However, some photos needed to go to more than one person; hence, I decided to create an album of these remaining photos which could be distributed to multiple family members.
+This past year I decided to print a dozen or so copies of an album of old photos to distribute to family members.
+The photos had been pulled from several photo albums of a deceased parent that were broken up and various photos of individuals sent to the individual or a family member of the individual.
+However, some photos needed to go to more than one person; hence, I wanted to create an album of these remaining photos which could be distributed to multiple family members.

-The photos came in a variety of sizes ranging from 8x10 inches to smaller than 3.5x5 inches, many of the sizes being non-standard for today's typical digital printing businesses that serve amateur photographers (they tend to assume 8x10, 5x7, 4x6, and 3.5x5).
+The photos came in a variety of sizes ranging from $8\times10$ inches to smaller than $3.5\times5$ inches, many of the sizes being non-standard for today's typical digital printing businesses that serve amateur photographers (these businesses tend to assume $8\times10$ , $5\times7$ , $4\times6$ , and $3.5\times5$ ).
 The photos also came in a variety of conditions from quite good to quite bad (faded or otherwise discolored, or never high quality in the first place).
 I scanned all of these photos at either 600 pixels per inch or 300 ppi, cropped off the borders on the digital version, and then did lots of Photoshopping to bring as much quality back to the images as I could manage.
-Because I thought it might be useful, I put the images into six separate directories for 8x10 (the few instances of this only had a vertical orientation), 5x7 (also the instances all were vertically oriented), 4x6 tall orientation, 4x6 wide orientation, 3.5x5 tall orientation, and 3.5x5 wide orientation.
+Because I thought it might be useful, I put the images into six separate directories for 8×10 (the few instances of this only had a vertical orientation), $5\times7$ (the instances were also all vertically oriented), $4\times6$ tall orientation, $4\times6$ wide orientation, $3.5\times5$ tall orientation, and $3.5\times5$ wide orientation.

 I decided that I wanted the photos in the album I was creating to be the exact size of the originals in inches on the printed page.
-Consequently, I decided the albums trim size when perfect bound would be 10x11.5 inches.
-The next step was to figure out how to layout the photos on printed pages.
+Consequently, I decided the album's trim size when perfect bound would be $10 \times 11.5$ inches.
+The next step was to figure out how to lay out the photos on printed pages.

-3.1 First effort
+4.1 Photo album: First effort

-The first macro I wrote,\image, took two arguments, an image directory/file-name and a draft caption (the file name without its directory), and displayed the image with the caption beneath it at the current location.
+The first macro I wrote, \image, took two arguments: an image directory/filename and a draft caption

+(the file name without its directory), and displayed the image with the caption beneath it at the current location.
 Then I wrote three other macros:

-- 1. \oneperpage, which called \image once and centered the specified image and its caption on a page - 2. \sidebyside, which called \image twice and placed the two images side by side, centered on a page - 3. \overunder, which called \image twice and placed the two images (and their captions) on the page centered horizontally and spaced out equally in the vertical direction
+- 1. \oneperpage, which called \image once and centered the specified image and its caption on - 2. \sidebyside, which called \image twice and placed the two images side by side, centered on - 3. \overunder, which called \image twice and placed the two images (and their captions) on the page centered horizontally and spaced out equally in the vertical direction.

-I wrote a Perl program to generate (in alphabetical order by file name) calls to the three page-layout macros for all the image files in each of the six directories, with the 8x10 and 5x7 images being place alone on pages, the 4x6 and 3.5x5 tall images place side by side on a page, and the 4x6 and 3.5x5 wide images place in an over-under position on the page.
+I wrote a Perl program to generate calls (in alphabetical order by file name) to the three page-layout macros for all the image files in each of the six directories, with the $8\times10$ and $5\times7$ images being placed alone on pages, the $4\times6$ and $3.5\times5$ tall images placed side by side on a page, and the $4\times6$ and $3.5\times5$ wide images placed in an over-under position on the page.
 With a little manual text editing, the macro definitions and the Perl-generated calls to the page-layout macros became the LATEX program to generate a first draft album of all of the images.